• Features

 DKIM adds a cryptographic signature to your emails to prove they originated from your domain and haven’t been altered in transit.
 Make sure that your DNS includes the DKIM TXT record provided by your SMTP service provider.

-Meanwhile, a DMARC works alongside SPF and DKIM to protect your domain from unauthorized use.
+Meanwhile, DMARC works alongside SPF and DKIM to protect your domain from unauthorized use.
 It specifies how to handle emails that fail SPF and DKIM checks.

-Here’s an example of a DMARC Record:
+Here’s an example of a DMARC record:

 v=DMARC1; p=reject; rua=mailto:[email protected];